-Whether you began exercising indoors to escape the summer heat or you have a dedicated home gym year-round, working out in the comfort of your house can be a great way to get in shape.
-Unfortunately, many interior spaces are not as accommodating for exercise as the room to the left, which can make the idea of working out at home less appealing.
-However, one way you can easily improve your indoor fitness experience without spending a fortune is by making some changes to your lighting.
-Below, we’ve compiled a few pointers.
+Whether you began exercising indoors to escape the summer heat or you have a dedicated home gym year-round, working out in the comfort of your AC can be a great way to get in shape.
+Unfortunately, many interior spaces are not as accommodating for exercise as you’d like, which can make the idea of working out at home less appealing.
+However, one way to easily improve your indoor fitness experience without spending a fortune is by making some changes to your lighting.
+Check out a few of our pointers.

 1. Take advantage of natural light.